BluePandaDevOps/LiSc/README.md

 # Lovely Information SUPPORT companion

 LiSc might be helpful for you.
-It is a firefox plugin which lets you access html code directly, let you implement the parsing and storing what you parsed into a database.
+It is a FireFox plugin which lets you access html code directly, let you implement the parsing and storing what you parsed into a database.

 ## TODO for you